scroll-tech/go-ethereum/README.md

 ## ZK-Rollup

-ZK-Rollup adapts the Go Ethereum to run as Layer 2 Sequencer.
+ZK-Rollup adapts the Go Ethereum to run as Layer 2 Seq uencer.
 The codebase is based on v1.10.13.

 ## Building the source